What is a Type I Error?

 How to Avoid a Type I Error?

-One of the most common approaches to minimize the probability of getting a false positive error is to minimize the significance level of a hypothesis test.
+One of the most common approaches to minimizing the probability of getting a false positive error is to minimize the significance level of a hypothesis test.
 Since the significance level is chosen by a researcher, the level can be changed.
 For example, the significance level can be minimized to 1% (0.01).
-It will indicate that there is a 1% probability of incorrectly rejecting the null hypothesis.
+This indicates that there is a 1% probability of incorrectly rejecting the null hypothesis.

 However, lowering the significance level may lead to a situation wherein the results of the hypothesis test may not capture the true parameter or the true difference of the test.

 Sam is a financial analyst.
 He runs a hypothesis test to discover whether there is a difference in the average price changes for large-cap and small-cap stocks.

 In the test, Sam assumes that the null hypothesis is that there is no difference in the average price changes between large-cap and small-cap stocks.
 Thus, his alternative hypothesis states that the difference between the average price changes does exist.

 For the significance level, Sam chooses 5%.
 This means that there is a 5% probability that his test will reject the null hypothesis when it is actually true.